dkvz/nvim/README.md

 ## TODO
 - Add a toggle for nvim-autopairs
+- My html snippets should also work in vue files, is that possible?
 - With [mason-tool-installer](https://github.com/WhoIsSethDaniel/mason-tool-installer.nvim) there's a way to conditionally enable language servers, I should use that instead of my "is_windows" big if (lsp.lua)
 - I use CamelCase for lua function names sometimes, other times not.
 I think people use underscores.
 Maybe?
 - Paste and Yank should also nohls